-These Adventure Queens are living breathing examples of individuals who have taken their first great leap into adventure and have come careering, most ungraciously, out the other side.
+These Adventure Queens are living breathing examples of individuals who have taken their first great leap into solo female adventure and have come careering, most ungraciously, out the other side.

 ELISE DOWNING: Ran 5,000 miles unsupported around the British coast